jhudsl/tidyversecourse/docs/02-get-data.md

 ![`GET()` steak-survey CSV](https://docs.google.com/presentation/d/1oK-vBO2kVl9VlzsZTwd61pqURcdKfRulmrOoxYkjlLg/export/png?id=1oK-vBO2kVl9VlzsZTwd61pqURcdKfRulmrOoxYkjlLg&pageid=g3d5b27bb5d_0_154)

-Here, we again specify our url within `GET()` followed by use of the helpful `content()` function from `httr` to obtain the CSV from the `api_response` object. `df_steak` includes the data from the CSV directly from the GitHub API, without having to download the data first!
+Here, we again specify our url within `GET()` followed by use of the helpful `content()` function from `httr` to obtain the CSV from the `api_response` object.
+The `df_steak` includes the data from the CSV directly from the GitHub API, without having to download the data first!

 ### `read_csv()` from a URL